 📌 What's In Tuiles?

-- You can omit it or try a different flavor.
+- Vanilla extract: You can omit it or try a different flavor.

-- The texture gets slightly lighter and flakier by using powdered sugar.
-It also dissolves much more easily than granulated sugar.
+- Powdered sugar: The texture gets lighter with powdered sugar than granulated sugar.

-- The cookie tastes much better with a little bit of saltiness!
+- Salt: The cookie tastes much better with a little bit of saltiness!

-- Alternate it with all-purpose flour if you want to avoid using it.
+- Almond flour: Almond flour helps roll cookies a bit easier (due to less gluten in the batter).
+Alternate it with all-purpose flour if you want to avoid using it.

-📌 4 Simple Steps To Make Tuiles Batter
+📌 4 Simple Steps To Make Basic Tuile Batter

-- Mix whole egg, vanilla, salt, and powdered sugar until smooth.
+- Mix whole egg, vanilla, salt, and powdered sugar with a whisk until smooth.

 - Add warm melted butter and mix well.